You can use the ext4 file system on USB drives connected to your Keenetic router.

 sudo yum install gparted depending on the distribution).

 Launch GParted.
 Select the required device in the upper right corner (you can identify your drive by label, size or file system).
-Unmount the drive so that you can format.
+Unmount the drive so that you can format it.

 You can also format with special commands via Terminal.